Welcome to my website! - updated 1st October 2020.

 I was the first editor of The Interpreter's House, a little magazine founded, in 1996, in Bedfordshire where I then lived.
-It's still going.
-Simon Curtis was the second editor, but tragically he died and Letter to my Rival is dedicated to him.
+It's still going but now it's online!

 My first interest, on which I wrote my doctoral thesis, was the novels of Thomas Hardy.
 Since then I've published various studies of the Victorians and post- Victorians - Preface to Hardy (Longman), Women in the English Novel, 1800-1900, Margaret Oliphant: A Critical Biography, and Six Women Novelists, all published by Macmillan.
 More recently I wrote a book on a fascinating subject - Effie: A Victorian Scandal, From Ruskin's Wife to Millais' Muse (Book Guild).

 Then I got into modern poetry.
 As an editor I saw some of the best contemporary poems and short stories before they were published, and eventually brought out some of my own.
-I've appeared in several magazines and have three collections in print - The Sun's Yellow Eye (National Poetry Foundation), The Latin Master's Story (Rockingham), and The First Wife's Tale (Shoestring Press), which was long-listed for Welsh Book of the Year.
+I've appeared in several magazines and have four collections out so far.

 The poets of the First World War are another great interest.
 So is children's literature, and I've written a story for girls aged 10-14, Clare and Effie